NoahTheDuke/lazytest/README.md

 ### Built-in Hooks

-The two built-in hooks run by default but they can be included and still disabled by passing in the right flag.
+The two built-in hooks run by default but they can be included and disabled by passing in the right flag.
 This is a deliberate design choice and not every hook will work like this.

 #### `lazytest.hooks/profiling`

 Print the slowest namespaces and test vars by duration.
 By default, it will print 5 namespaces and 5 vars, but this can be changed with `--profiling-count`.
 Can be disabled with `--no-profiling`.

 ```
+$ clojure -M:dev:test:lazytest --hook profiling

 Top 5 slowest test namespaces (0.48764 seconds, 45.9% of total time)
   lazytest.libs-test 0.40812 seconds
   lazytest.main-test 0.03445 seconds